WilliBoelke/OHDM-offline-viewer/README.md

 This application has an integrated download functionality for map files.
 This makes it possible to host various map files on a remote server.
 You then can easily download them using the app.
-The following steps will guide you through the installation and configuration:

 **WARNING:** At this point of development, the download center is a simple FTP server that does not meet any security requirements.
 Using it in productivity, will make your server extremely vulnerable.